Report a dead or sick bat:

 Fill out the form below, email email@example.com or call 1-855-922-2287.
 Or click on the “contact us” link to report to the community bat program in your region.

-With the recent detection of White Nose Syndrome on a bat in Washington State, the BC Community Bat Program is asking for the public’s help in reporting dead or sick bats.
-If possible, collect the dead bat (without touching them with bare hands) and wrap with a paper towel and place in a plastic zip lock bag.
+With the growing number of detections of White Nose Syndrome and Pd (the fungus responsible) in Washington State, the BC Community Bat Program is asking for the public’s help in reporting dead or sick bats.
+From Nov 1 through May 31 (WNS surveillance period), If possible, collect the dead bat (without touching them with bare hands) and wrap with a paper towel and place in a plastic zip lock bag.
 Contact your local bat program immediately.
-Refrigerate the specimen or freeze if it will be longer that 48 hours before the bat is picked up.
+Refrigerate the specimen or freeze if it will be longer than 48 hours before the bat is picked up.
 White Nose Syndrome is a fungus that is not harmful to humans.

 Report bats on your property: